simonjvardy/Sportswear-Online/README.md

 - Account user registration using social media accounts such as Google, Facebook or LinkedIn.

 - Additional tables for stock inventory control to create dynamic updates of the available sizes, stock quantities and In Stock / Out Of Stock indicators.

+- Discount codes functionality within the checkout app with a database table codes and validity from / to date ranges.

 [Back to contents](#contents)